jaimelopesflores/magalu-code-challenge/README.md

 ## Service

-Is an entity-based microservice in Flask that provide an employee syncronous api.
+Is an entity-based microservice in Flask that provides an employee syncronous api.

 ### Running the microservice

-Go to directory _services_ from the repo root:
+Go to directory _service_ from the repo root:
 ```bash
 cd service
 ```